briananstett/k8-presentation/1_Docker/README.md

 // Container killed
 ```

-We can override the container's `CMD` instruction by start the container with our own executable
+We can override the container's `CMD` instruction by starting the container with our own executable
 ```
 docker run -it  us.gcr.io/g-1575-internal-projects/myImage:v1 /bin/sh
 ```
-This command will start a new container, but this time will just have a shell as the container's main process.
+This command will start a new container, but this time, will just have a shell as the container's main process (not `npm start` which was defined in the Dockerfile).
 We can now navigate the containe's filesytem and spawn child processes, even our node server.

-[Detached](https://docs.docker.com/engine/reference/run/#detached--d) mode starts a container the background and will exit when the root process used to tun the container exits.
-This is contrast to running a container with the `-i` flag which leave `STDIN` open even after completion of the root process.
-Because the container will stop if the root process exits in a *detached* container, the root process must be run in the foreground of the container.
+[Detached](https://docs.docker.com/engine/reference/run/#detached--d) mode starts a container the background and will exit when the root process used to run the container exits.
+This is in contrast to running a container with the `-i` flag which leave `STDIN` open even after completion of the root process.
+Because the container will stop if the root process exits in a *detached* container, the root process must always run in the foreground of the container.

 ```
 docker run -d -p 80:80 httpd apachectl -D FOREGROUND
 ```

 ### Exposing Ports on Host Machine
-By default, each container has its own IP address and can be accessed from the host machine.
-If you would like to access a container from outside of the host machine, you need to [expose](https://docs.docker.com/engine/reference/run/#expose-incoming-ports) the port on the host machine that maps to the port on container.
+By default, each container has its own IP address and can be accessed from the host machine only.
+We tell Docker the container listens on a specific port with the [expose](https://docs.docker.com/engine/reference/builder/#expose) Dockerfile keyword. *But this instruction does not actually publish the port.
+It functions as a type of documentation between the person who builds the image and the person who runs the container, about which ports are intended to be published*.
+If you would like to access a container from outside of the host machine, you need to [publish](https://docs.docker.com/engine/reference/run/#expose-incoming-ports) a port on the host machine that maps to a port on container.

 `-p` is used to provide specific mappings
 ```